Key Findings

 As leaders seek to arm their officers with new capabilities to protect and serve, advanced technology use in law enforcement has been on the rise in police departments.

 Technologically advanced law enforcement is the use of computer programs and modern devices to police people.
-Some of the most commonly used surveillance technologies include the following:
+Some examples of surveillance technologies include:

-According to a recent study, policymakers, interest groups, and scholars have encouraged the implementation of tech in policing for the past 40 years with the aim of improving efficiency and effectiveness.
+Several law enforcement agencies have accelerated their adoption of surveillance technologies.
+Major U.S. cities, including New York and Chicago, use some form of predictive policing software.
 There’s a big push for the adoption of new information technology that includes gathering and storing a big collection of data.
 Some technologies have shown to be beneficial in reducing crime, like CCTV surveillance cameras.
 The efficacy of other methods, however, are still in question.

 Facial recognition software is a powerful technology that compares faces to one another to help identify a person.
 Law enforcement wants to use this advanced tech to match suspects to photos in databases.
-Though this software boasts high accuracy among most groups of people, previous studies have alluded that facial recognition exhibits racial discrimination.
+Facial recognition accuracy continues to improve but there are still some significant disparities across demographic groups.

 Conclusion